MCrossley86/Luma_v.1/README.md

     - Created test case "Test_009_ResetPassword" to check that a user can reset their password

 23. **Current Project**
-    - Clearing items from "Wish List", "Cart" and "Compare"
     - Opening up a gmail account to check for reset links

 24. **Future Projects**